Small interfering RNA: Legal categorization and legal issues in a near future

-Currently, SiRNA are currently chemically synthesized and so, are legally categorized inside EU and in USA as simple medicinal products.
-But as bioengineered siRNA (BERAs) are in development, these would be classified as biological medicinal products, at least in EU.
+Currently, siRNAs are chemically synthesized and are therefore legally categorized in the EU and the US as simple medicinal products.
+But as bioengineered siRNA (BERAs) are in development, these would be classified as biological medicinal products, at least in the EU.
 The development of the BERAs technology raises the question of the categorization of drugs having the same mechanism of action but being produced chemically or biologically.
 This lack of consistency should be addressed.

 Intracellular delivery

 There is great potential for RNA interference (RNAi) to be used therapeutically to reversibly silence any gene.
 For RNAi to realize its therapeutic potential, small interfering RNA (siRNA) must be delivered to the site of action in the cells of target tissues.
 But finding safe and efficient delivery mechanisms is a major obstacle to achieving the full potential of siRNA-based therapies.
 Unmodified siRNA is unstable in the bloodstream, has the potential to cause immunogenicity, and has difficulty readily navigating cell membranes.
 As a result, chemical alterations and/or delivery tools are needed to safely transfer siRNA to its site of action.

+The majority of approved agents use N-acetylgalactosamine (GalNAc) conjugation to achieve selective hepatocyte delivery via the asialoglycoprotein receptor (ASGPR), enabling subcutaneous administration.
+Patisiran (Onpattro), the first approved siRNA drug (2018), instead employs a lipid nanoparticle (LNP) formulation for intravenous delivery.

-There are three main techniques of delivery for siRNA that differ on efficiency and toxicity.
+There are also a variety of technologies that may be potentially utilized foir of delivery for siRNA that differ on efficiency and toxicity.

 Transfection

-In this technique siRNA first must be designed against the target gene.
-Once the siRNA is configured against the gene it has to be effectively delivered through a transfection protocol.
+In this technique, siRNA must first be designed against the target gene.
+Once the siRNA is configured against the gene, it has to be effectively delivered through a transfection protocol.
 Delivery is usually done by cationic liposomes, polymer nanoparticles, and lipid conjugation.
 This method is advantageous because it can deliver siRNA to most types of cells, has high efficiency and reproducibility, and is offered commercially.
 The most common commercial reagents for transfection of siRNA are Lipofectamine and Neon Transfection.
 However, it is not compatible with all cell types and has low in vivo efficiency.

 Electroporation

 Electrical pulses are also used to intracellularly deliver siRNA into cells.
 The cell membrane is made of phospholipids which makes it susceptible to an electric field.
-When quick but powerful electrical pulses are initiated the lipid molecules reorient themselves, while undergoing thermal phase transitions because of heating.
-This results in the making of hydrophilic pores and localized perturbations in the lipid bilayer cell membrane also causing a temporary loss of semipermeability.
-This allows for the escape of many intracellular contents, such as ions and metabolites as well as the simultaneous uptake of drugs, molecular probes, and nucleic acids.
-For cells that are difficult to transfect electroporation is advantageous however cell death is more probable under this technique.
+When quick but powerful electrical pulses are initiated, the lipid molecules reorient themselves, while undergoing thermal phase transitions because of heating.
+This results in hydrophilic pores and localized perturbations in the lipid bilayer of the cell membrane, and temporary loss of semipermeability.
+This allows for the escape of intracellular contents (ions, metabolites, etc.) as well as for the uptake of drugs, molecular probes, and nucleic acids.

-This method has been used to deliver siRNA targeting VEGF into the xenografted tumors in nude mice, which resulted in a significant suppression of tumor growth.
+For cells that are difficult to transfect, electroporation is advantageous; however, cell death is more likely under this technique.
+The method has been used to deliver siRNA targeting VEGF into the xenografted tumors in nude mice, which resulted in a significant suppression of tumor growth.